aryan68125/aryan68125/README.md

 ###

 <p align="left">Hey there, I'm Aditya, your go-to python wizard, I have unhealthy obsession for Djnago, FastAPI, and brewing the perfect cup of code.
-I spend my days crafting top-notch applications and staying one step ahead in tech trends.<br> <br> Not just another software slinger I thrive on unraveling complex puzzles with scalable solutions that make even the toughest bugs tremble.Now that you've got a taste of what makes me tick ✔</p>
+I spend my days crafting top-notch applications and staying one step ahead in tech trends.<br> <br> Not just another software slinger I thrive on unraveling complex puzzles with scalable solutions that make even the toughest bugs tremble.Now that you've got a taste of what makes me tick ✔.
+Let's get connected</p>

 ###